ooni/ooni.org/content/about/data-policy.md

 **2.1.4.
 Autonomous System Number (ASN)**

-By default, we collect your corresponding network Autonomous System Number (ASN) when you run ooniprobe.
+By default, we collect your corresponding network Autonomous System Number (ASN) when you run OONI Probe.
 Collecting ASNs helps our work by revealing the identity of network providers that engage in censorship or other forms of network interference.

-You can opt out of sending us your network's ASN by [editing the ooniprobe configuration](https://github.com/TheTorProject/ooni-probe#configuring-ooniprobe) file inside of  `~/.ooni/ooniprobe.conf`.
+You can opt out of sending us your network's ASN by [editing the OONI Probe configuration](https://github.com/ooni/probe-legacy#configuring-ooniprobe) file inside of `~/.ooni/ooniprobe.conf`.
 Alternatively, you can opt out of sending us this information through the setup settings of OONI's web user interface or OONI's mobile app.